eseidel/space_traders/README.md

 * Get above 50% coverage.
 * Fix contract trader to not assume it's current market is the right one to buy from if the contract is fulfillable from the market it's at.
+* Teach explorers to avoid each other.
+Right now they all route to the same opportunities.
+  Explorers should generate a queue of good planets to explore, and then pull from that queue?

 UI:
 * Add a Flutter UI.